 #6: Meet the Goals and Needs of Management and Employees

-While much of the focus is on defined responsibilities for the company’s board and management team, there’s much to the process that includes a focus on creating a strong, healthy support system for management and employees as well.
+While much of the focus is on defined responsibilities for the company’s board and management team, there’s much to the process, including creating a strong, healthy support system for management and employees.

-For example, many times, these guidelines will define what ethical behavior is to the employees of the company.
-It can outline how people will be treated (and often how they should never be treated).
-It also helps with the establishment of the company’s expected culture.
+For example, these guidelines often define ethical behavior toward the company’s employees.
+They can outline how people will be treated (and often how they should never be treated) and help establish the company’s expected culture.

-Defining the company culture is vital to many employees especially top talent that could be valuable to any other company in the industry.
-Private companies can build loyal employees and a strong employer brand by having clearly defined guidelines for how people should be treated.
+Defining the company culture is vital to many employees, especially top talent that could be valuable to any other company in the industry.
+Private companies can build loyal employees and a strong employer brand by clearly defining guidelines for treating people.

-This can also play a role in career development and advancement for employees.
-The management team may have expectations on how to lead to not just manage existing teams but also to maintain the company’s direction in developing improved talent.
+This can also affect employee career development and advancement.
+The management team may have expectations regarding how to lead, manage existing teams, and maintain the company’s direction in developing improved talent.

 See Related: Reasons Why Corporate Social Responsibility Is Important